jfasch/jfasch-home/trainings/material/soup/python/advanced/exceptions/topic.rst

 * |longrightarrow| ``RuntimeError`` is a good candidate when defining one's own exception hierarchy is too much work
 * Not always enough though
-* Convention, not law: *derive user defined exceptions from* ``Exception``
+* Convention, not law: *derive user-defined exceptions from* ``Exception``

 Minimal hierarchy - just the types are of interest ...